Own-Data-Privateer/hoardy-web/tool/README.md

 Pretty-print given `WRR` files to stdout.

-- positional arguments:
-  - `PATH`
-  : inputs, can be a mix of files and directories (which will be traversed recursively)

 - options:
   - `-q, --quiet`
   : don't print end-of-program warnings to stderr
-  - `--stdin0`
-  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments
   - `-u, --unabridged`
   : print all data in full
   - `--abridged`